CS536-Modbus-QUIC/Modbus_Test_Env/blogpost.md

 # Implementation and design of Modbus QUIC protocol for ICS network

 **Para 1** ... describing the problem\
 Modicon Communication Bus (Modbus) is an application layer protocol for client-server communication between a supervisory server and a controlled device in the industrial control system (ICS) network.
 The popularity of Modbus is mainly due to its real-time performance, and the trade-off is that Modbus has no security features.
-Notwithstanding that the ICS devices are usually constrained in terms of memory, CPU, and power capacities, adding security layers such as TLS imposes high overhead.
+Notwithstanding that the ICS devices are usually constrained in memory, CPU, and power capacities, adding security layers such as TLS imposes high overhead.
 Our goal is to build a new Modbus variant that provides source authentication and session encryption, with much less overhead than the current Modbus/TCP TLS solution.\
 **Para 2** ... what you did?\
 We design and implement a full-blown Modbus protocol running over QUIC.
 QUIC transport eliminates the head-of-line blocking issues inherent with TCP and provides lower-latency connection establishment than TCP/TLS.
 Our implementation is based on [pymodbus](https://pymodbus.readthedocs.io/en/latest/) and [aioquic](https://github.com/aiortc/aioquic).
-We evaluated the connection latency for QUIC and TCP TLS on a MININET virtual network, where we can easily change the network conditions (delay, percentages of packet loss). \
+We evaluated the connection latency for QUIC and TCP TLS on a MININET virtual network, where we can easily change the network conditions (delay, percentages of packet loss).\
 **Para 3** ... discuss the most promising plot or result\
-We observer that QUIC achieves a lower connection latency than TCP/TLS across all values of added delays.
-The experiments on packet loss show that  QUIC connections are much less sensitivet o loss than TCP/TLS connections.\
+We observe that QUIC achieves a lower connection latency than TCP/TLS across all values of added delays.
+The experiments on packet loss show that  QUIC connections are much less sensitive o loss than TCP/TLS connections.

 > Link to GitHub repo: